hami098/PoolHXDesigner/ReadMe.txt

 University of Bilkent
-ME430: HEAT EXCHANGERS § DESIGN
+ME430: HEAT EXCHANGERS Â§ DESIGN
 SHELL AND TUBE HEAT EXCHANGER DESIGN FOR OLYMPIC POOLS
-Instructor: Dr. Barbaros ÇETIN
+Instructor: Dr. Barbaros Ã‡ETIN
 Prepared by Yunus Ozkan and Bahadir Bilir
 Please read the instructions before use it.
-For any questions, please raise an issue on git or reach us by using e-mail, yunuszkn01@gmail.com
+For any questions, please raise an issue on git or reach us by using e-mail, hamibahadirbilir@gmail.com

-#All formulas taken from Heat Exchangers Selection, Rating and Thermal Design by Sadik Kakaç ,Hongtan Liu, Anchasa Pramuanjaroekenji
+#All formulas taken from Heat Exchangers Selection, Rating and Thermal Design by Sadik KakaÃ§ ,Hongtan Liu, Anchasa Pramuanjaroekenji

 According to TEMA: